mozilla/Overscripted-Data-Analysis-Challenge/analyses/State of Browser Tracking Literature/Tracking Method Sources.md

 # Tracking Method Sources

-## How Unique Is Your Web Browser? - Panopticlick - Electronic Frontier
+## Web Tracking: Mechanisms, Implications, and Defenses
 Note: This source covers almost all forms of fingerprinting detected or theorised
 #### Session Only
 * Session identifiers passed through links/requests